mikwaldo/MHString2JSON/README.md

 When your edits are complete, String2JSON will convert your new JSON back into a .string file

+The precompiled version is in Strng2JSON.zip, download and unzip to any folder

 To use just drap-and-drop a .string or .json file onto String2JSON.exe and it will be converted